turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 <section class="note">
 ### Hint

-A common theme when dealing with data is not to manipulate the original data, but to create copies to work with.
+A common theme in functional programming when dealing with data is not to manipulate the original data, but to create copies to work with.

 You as the developer will need to make decisions about the shape of data you'll want back from various functions.
 Consider how you will be using this data to update the DOM.
 </section>